-1. Adopt a Religious Institution Housing Overlay (RI-OZ) that applies to all religious institutions in the city, including those located within the boundaries of the DVSP.
-Require units to be affordable to lower (below
+1. Adopt a Religious Institution Housing Overlay (RI-OZ) that applies to most of the religious institutions in the city.
+Require units to be affordable to extremely low (0-30% AMI) and lower (below 80% AMI) and/or

-- 80% AMI) and/or moderate income (81-120% AMI) households at a percentage to be determined.
+- moderate income (81-120% AMI) households at a percentage to be determined.
 (By October 2023) - 2.
 Update parking requirements to create flexibility in accommodating RI-OZ and church parking needs.
 (By October 2023) - 3.
 RI-OZ Information and Outreach: Concurrently with the establishment of the RI-OZ, the City will develop a program to inform religious institutions of the new RI-OZ and to assist them through the newly established process.
 The outreach program would outline the ins and outs of development timelines, construction, housing options and regulations, and provide information regarding potential partnerships with affordable housing developers.
 (Starting October 2023 and ongoing)